jstedfast/MimeKit/README.md

 Now you are ready to encrypt, decrypt, sign and verify PGP/MIME messages!

-### Digitally Signing Messages with S/MIME or PGP/MIME
+### Encrypting Messages with S/MIME

-Both S/MIME and PGP/MIME use a multipart/signed to contain the signed content and the detached signature data.

-To create a multipart/signed MIME part, let's pretend we're going to digitally sign our multipart/mixed example from the previous sample using S/MIME.
+S/MIME uses an application/pkcs7-mime MIME part to encapsulate encrypted content (as well as other things).

 ```csharp
 var joey = new MailboxAddress ("Joey", "joey@friends.com");